Simple VAT guide for Shopify dropshipping stores

 Dropshipping to the EU with a supplier from outside of the EU

-In many cases, the EU Shopify store owner does not pay VAT at all to the foreign consumer since the state follows a different VAT system—such as the UK and China.
+Often, the EU Shopify store owner does not pay VAT to the foreign consumer since the state follows a different VAT system—such as the UK and China.
+However, the goods are imported into the EU, and as a result, customers may have to pay customs fees.
+It is therefore important to check the VAT and customer rates of the country in which your supplier is based.

 VAT on dropshipping from the EU to consumer outside of the EU (including the UK)